singasongi/cordova-plugin-dfu-update/README.md

 ### Parameters:
 - An Object, which has the following Values:
     - fileUrl (string) - A string that is the path to the file to use in the update.
-It can be either in either `cdvfile://` or `file://` format.
+It can be either in either `cdvfile://` or `file://` or `content://` format.
     - deviceId (string) - A string that contains the identifier for the Bluetooth LE device to update.
 It will either be a MAC address (on Android) or a UUID (on iOS).
     - packetReceiptNotificationsValue (number) - See [here](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fcom.nordic.infocenter.sdk5.v11.0.0%2Fbledfu_transport_bleservice.html) (Default to **10**)